directus/directus/docs/app/import-export.md

-- Folders in the File Library and Role Groups in the User Directory do not represent new Collections.

 # Import / Export

 > The Content, User Directory, and File Library modules allow importing and exporting of multiple Items stored as files.